percona/k8spxc-docs/docs/update.md

     Alternatively, you can set this key to `RollingUpdate` or `OnDelete`, which means that you will have to [carry on updates manually](update_manually.md) by interacting with Kubernetes at a lower level.
+But take into account, that `SmartUpdate` strategy is not just for automating upgrades.
+Being turned on, it allows to disable automatic upgrades, and still controls restarting Pods in a proper order for changes triggered by other events, such as updating a ConfigMap, rotating a password, or changing resource values.
+That's why `SmartUpdate` strategy is useful even when you have no plans to automate upgrades.

 Under the Smart Updates strategy, the Operator will either detect the availability of the Percona XtraDB Cluster version, or rely on the user's choice